Lisbon old town: exploring Alfama, Mouraria, and Graça Responsibly

 Santa Luzia is my favorite viewpoint, mostly because Portas do Sol is the crowded one where all tourists go to.

 There’s a tiny house in Alfama that managed to survive the 1755 earthquake and it’s one of a kind considering that most buildings pre-earthquake were destroyed.
-Here’s what it looks like if you find it:

 How to be a responsible tourist when visiting Alfama: